Friday, March 25, 2022

-Thinking About Sex Day is held on the 14th February; Valentines Day.
+Thinking About Sex Day is held on the 14th of February; Valentine's Day.
 Running on the most romantic day of the year, the charity promotes the importance of sexual health.
-Talking openly about sexual health is extremely important, and with this in mind we’re going to explore the hidden health benefits that intimate moments provide:
+Talking openly about sexual health is extremely important, and with this, in mind, we’re going to explore the hidden health benefits that intimate moments provide:

 1. Lowers Blood Pressure

 Results from research studies suggest that there is a link between sex and lower blood pressure.
-It has also been found that simply by embracing, hugging or holding hands with someone close to you can also decrease blood pressure.
-In the study named “Warm Partner Contact Is Related To Lower Cardiovascular Reactivity” researchers found that when couples held each other’s hands for 10 minutes and then hugged for 20 seconds they had healthier reactions to stress related instances that occurred afterwards, such as public speaking.
-In comparison to a test group of couples who rested without touching, the couples who embraced were found to have lower heart rate and lower blood pressure.
+It has also been found that simply embracing, hugging or holding hands with someone close to you can also decrease blood pressure.
+In the study named “Warm Partner, Contact Is Related To Lower Cardiovascular Reactivity” researchers found that when couples held each other’s hands for 10 minutes and then hugged for 20 seconds they had healthier reactions to stress-related instances that occurred afterwards, such as public speaking.
+In comparison to a test group of couples who rested without touching, the couples who embraced were found to have lower heart rates and lower blood pressure.

 2. Reduces Stress

-Similarly to regular exercise, sex releases anxiety, lowers stress hormones and can help people cope with stressful events for at least a week.
-Stress can make you feel lethargic, short tempered and distracted.
+Similarly to regular exercise, sex releases anxiety lowers stress hormones and can help people cope with stressful events for at least a week.
+Stress can make you feel lethargic, short-tempered and distracted.
 However, when you and your partner have intercourse your body releases oxytocin and endorphins; also known as ‘feel-good hormones’.
-When these positive hormones are release, worries, concerns and anxieties are soothed.
+When these positive hormones are released, worries, concerns and anxieties are soothed.
 Intimacy can also boost self-esteem and feelings of happiness.

 3. Relieves Pain